Addison Gardiner

-Addison Gardiner (March 19, 1797 – June 5, 1883) was an American lawyer and politician who served as Lieutenant governor of New York from 1845 to 1847 and Chief Judge of the New York Court of Appeals from 1854 to 1855.
+Addison Gardiner (March 19, 1797 – June 5, 1883) was an American lawyer and politician who served as the lieutenant governor of New York from 1845 to 1847 and Chief Judge of the New York Court of Appeals from 1854 to 1855.

 Early life and career

-Gardiner was born in Rindge, New Hampshire on March 19, 1797, the son of William Gardner and Rebecca (Raymond) Gardner.
+Gardiner was born in Rindge, New Hampshire, on March 19, 1797, the son of William Gardner and Rebecca (Raymond) Gardner.
 The family eventually settled in Manlius, New York, where William Gardner became a successful businessman.
-Gardner's sons, including Addison, later decided t restore the original spelling of their family name, Gardiner.
+Gardner's sons, including Addison, later decided to restore the original spelling of their family name, Gardiner.
 Addison Gardiner was educated at Manlius Academy, and received his degree from Union College in 1819.
 He was later admitted to the college's Philomathean Society as an honorary member.
 In 1851, Gardiner received the honorary degree of LL.D. from the University of Rochester.

-After college, Gardiner studied law, was admitted to the bar in 1822, and began practicing in Rochester, New York with Samuel L. Selden, who later became a judge of the New York Court of Appeals.
+After college, Gardiner studied law, was admitted to the bar in 1822, and began practicing in Rochester, New York, with Samuel L. Selden, who later became a judge of the New York Court of Appeals.
 Selden's brother Henry R. Selden later studied law with Gardiner and Selden, then served as lieutenant governor and judge of the Court of Appeals.
 Gardiner was the first Justice of the Peace ever elected in Rochester.